eo33/ecommerce-app/README.md

 1. Develop an order management system within the admin panel that allows administrators to handle incoming orders and track their statuses.
 1. Implement user management functionalities in the admin panel, enabling administrators to oversee and manage user accounts effectively.
 1. Design and develop an intuitive user interface for the admin panel, focusing on ease of use and efficient management of key e-commerce platform elements.
+1. Develop an admin panel feature that allows administrators to monitor and manage user shopping carts effectively.

 #### Work progress